codefoster/waterrower/readme.md

 This project was initially created to support the [Waterbug](http://github.com/codefoster/waterbug) project.

-The current version 0.2.0 has some significant changes.
+Keep in mind that version 0.2.0 introduced some significant changes from 0.1.0 which is what's published in npm as of now.
 It's much better.
 Instead of certain rowing session values (i.e. distance) being available by calling specific functions, any session values (that are defined in the datapoints.ts file) can be requested.
 I'll explain more in context below.

 ## Installation